aescarias/pdfnaut/docs/source/reference/standard_handler.rst

 Standard Security Handler
 =========================

-The Standard security handler is the password-based encryption method used by PDFs.
+The standard security handler is the password-based encryption method used by PDFs.

-In pdfnaut, the Standard security handler relies on user-supplied providers known as **crypt providers.** The crypt providers available are AES-128 (in CBC mode) and ARC4.
-A third provider, the Identity provider, is included by default and does nothing.
+In pdfnaut, the standard security handler relies on user-supplied providers known as **crypt providers**.
+The crypt providers available are AES-128 (in CBC mode) and ARC4.
+A third provider, the Identity provider, is implemented by default and does nothing.

-pdfnaut does not include these providers.
-You must provide them yourself or install one of the following packages:
+pdfnaut does not include implementations for these providers.
+You must provide them yourself either manually or by installing one of the following packages:

 - `pyca/cryptography <https://cryptography.io/en/latest/>`_
 - `PyCryptodome <https://pycryptodome.readthedocs.io/en/stable/>`_

-pdfnaut first checks for the presence of `cryptography` falling back on `PyCryptodome` if the former isn't available.
-If neither is available, no encryption functionalities will be available.
+When selecting a crypt provider, pdfnaut first checks for the presence of `cryptography` falling back to `PyCryptodome` if the former isn't available.
+If neither is available, no encryption functionalities will be provided.

 To add your own crypt providers, modify one of the values in the `CRYPT_PROVIDERS` dictionary of :mod:`pdfnaut.security.providers`.
 The keys available are `ARC4`, `AESV2`, and `Identity`. `Identity` is already implemented.